-Health and Social Care lessons are taught using a wide range of active learning approaches including independent research and reporting, group activities and class discussion, as well as formal classroom based activities.
-It is a requirement of Unit 6 to undertake a period of work experience.
-(Level 3 National Diploma in Health and Social Care only)
+Health and Social Care lessons are taught using a wide range of active learning approaches including independent research and reporting, group activities and class discussion, as well as formal classroom-based activities and enrichment opportunities.

 This will enable learners to progress to a degree programme chosen from a range of programmes in the health and social care sector.
 The qualification is intended to carry UCAS points and is recognised by higher education institutions as contributing to meeting admission requirements to many relevant courses.